Johang727/CarDrivingSimulator2/README.md

 `S` - Press Brake Pedal
 `.` - Press Clutch Pedal

+`O` - Shift to Park
 `P` - Shift to Neutral
-`[` - Downshift
+`[` - Downshift / Shift to Drive (Auto)
 `]` - Upshift

 To start the car, the clutch needs to be held as it has a manual transmition and the car needs to be in neutral.
 After that, all the realism ends.

+You can change to automatic in the settings

 ## Current State
-Car + Road are rendered, but there's really nothing to do apart from run out of gas.
+Other cars render now, but there is no objective yet